MatthewONeill/matthewoneill/README.md

 ### About Me

-- :books: Bachelor of Computer Science Honours at Carleton University (Fourth Year Standing)
+- :books: Bachelor of Computer Science Honours at Carleton University
 - :thinking: Learning Neural Networks and Web Development
 - ⚡ Hobbies Include: All things weightlifting, music, and video games